dharmaraj257/Jenkins-cicd-pipeline/README.md

 Step 2: Log into Jenkins port and Create a pipeline.

-1. Click new item, give name Automated- pipeline and select freestyle project click ok.
+1. Click new item, give the name Automated- pipeline, and select freestyle project click ok.
-2. Give description and select source code management is git.
+2. Give a description and select source code management as git.
-3. Copy your project GitHub repository link and paste it then select branch GitHub repository.
+3. Copy your project GitHub repository link and paste it then select the branch GitHub repository.
 4. In build triggers and select GitHub hook trigger for GitScm Polling click apply button.

 &nbsp;

 Step 3: Add a Web hook.

-1. Log in GitHub and click the project repository.
+1. Log in to GitHub and click the project repository.
 2. Then go to settings find webhooks and click webhooks.
-3. Click Add webhook and if ask log in then enter your GitHub credentials.
+3. Click Add webhook and if ask to log in then enter your GitHub credentials.
-4. Copy your Jenkins URL in section of payload URL then add after url/github-webhook/ ().
+4. Copy your Jenkins URL in the section of the payload URL then add it after url/github-webhook/ ().
-5. Select content type is application/json.
+5. Select content type application/json.
 6. In which events would you like to trigger this webhook?
 Select option let me select individual events.
 7. In this option you have to select 2 triggers and click add webhook.